Self Acceptance: The Key to Happiness

 by Dr. Sharon R. Bonds

-Now is the time for you to look inside of yourself for life’s answers to all of your unanswered questions that you may have about yourself and life itself.
-Start listening to your intervoice for your truths.
+Now is the time for you to look inside of yourself for life’s answers to all of the unanswered questions that you may have about yourself and life itself.
+Start listening to your inner voice for your truths.
 Please don’t rely on someone else’s explanation for your life.
-Everything you need is inside of you, check and seek your own truths for your life and began to live in the integrity of that truth.
-None of the old, outdated programming received through your parents, guardians, love ones, training, experience, that you have heard or read is a form of valid truth for you, but rather what’s resonating within you, as the truth from your divine essence.
+Everything you need is inside of you, check and seek your own truths for your life, and began to live in the integrity of that truth.
+None of the old, outdated programming received through your parents, guardians, loved ones, training, experience, that you have heard or read is a form of valid truth for you, but rather what’s resonating within you, as the truth from your divine essence.
 Love yourself inch by inch, began to listen to yourself then start growing and healing.

-Self acceptance is being happy, loving and comfortable with who you are right “NOW” at this present moment.
+Self-acceptance is being happy, loving, and comfortable with who you are right “NOW” at this present moment.
 In short, loving yourself unconditionally, some call it self-esteem, (Self-esteem is the true sense you have of your intrinsic value that’s derived from your perceptions, both conscious and unconscious of your values to others.
-It can be further defined as the trust you have in your ability to perform behaviors and achieve goals that’s considered to be important.
+It can be further defined as the trust you have in your ability to perform behaviors and achieve goals that have been considered to be important.
 To put it simply, self-esteem is liking you unconditionally, as you are no matter what your dress size or physical ailments consist of).
-Others call it self-love or self preservation, but whatever you call it, you’ll know when you are accepting yourself because it feels great.
+Others call it self-love or self-preservation, but whatever you call it, you’ll know when you are accepting yourself because it feels great.
 It’s an agreement with yourself to appreciate, validate, accept and support who you are at this very moment, even those parts you’d like to eventually change.
 This is important……….even those parts you’d eventually like to change, yes you can accept (be okay with) those parts of yourself!
-You have to be happy with yourself before you can be happy with someone else, to include your spouse, children, co-workers, friends and family…happiness starts within you!
+You have to be happy with yourself before you can be happy with someone else, including your spouse, children, co-workers, friends, and family…happiness starts within you!

 Acceptance exists at the core of your being.
-It is your default status, in other words it’s the core of all of your issues.
-In order to reach this base level of acceptance, you need only remove the items laying on top.
+It is your default status, in other words, it’s the core of all of your issues.
+To reach this base level of acceptance, you need only remove the items laying on top.
 To do this, you must first identify, and then rectify all the things you do not accept about yourself.
 Then, one by one, eliminate them by examining and questioning your beliefs around that issue.
 It is possible to be happy with the home you're in now, while still dreaming and working to make your new home a reality.